synbiosystems/Hu-Lab-Protocols/docs/index.rst

 Welcome to the protocol and lab handbook site for Hu Lab.

-Use this site to find current lab protocols, recipes, equipment guides, onboarding instructions, and troubleshooting notes.
+Use this site to find current lab protocols, recipes, equipment guides, ordering notes, onboarding instructions, and troubleshooting notes.

 .. note::